deanwedgbury/testRepo/doc/sprint 1/RPM.md

 Date: Friday, Feb 9

-Participants: (fill this in)
+Participants:
   - Andersen Chan
+  - Eugene Au Yeung
+  - Dean Wedgbury
+  - Daniel Wang
+  - Roman Huts
-  -
+  - Dominik Loncar

-Meeting Documantation: (indent all afterwards)
+##Meeting Documantation:

 Major release goals:

   The goal of this release is to make a product that can automatically water plants based on measured data (see summary.md for more details).

   We plan to implement all the user stories in PB.md, except for the user stories under the label "Extra Features".
-    (and other stories too apparently)
+    (TODO: and other stories too apparently)

+  (TODO: calculate after the final changes)
+  Total points:
+  Predicted velocity:

 Release plan: